What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 Rather than battling financial constraints of the H-1B program and shrinking ambitions, tech executives, like you, can simply build a software engineering team abroad, either through nearshoring or offshoring.

-Nearshoring presupposes expansion into countries that are geographically close to the tech company’s HQ, such as those in Latin America.
+Nearshoring presupposes expansion into countries geographically close to the tech company’s HQ, such as those in Latin America.
 Offshoring, on the other hand, refers to overseas expansion, such as to Eastern Europe.

 This business practice allows tech businesses to: